MadsRJ/NordicRefDBs/README.md

 To create this monstrosity of a reference database, you obviously need patience.
 At the time of writing, it downloads >14 million sequences from [BOLD](https://boldsystems.org/) and >1.2 million sequences from [NCBIs nt database](https://www.ncbi.nlm.nih.gov/nuccore/?term=).
 Generating this database is unfortunately not as smooth-sailing as one could hope for, and this is largely due to heavy traffic on the BOLD servers.

 Do note that creation of this reference database does not include any dereplication (as suggested by the CRABS software developers).
 I mainly use the [MetaBarFlow](https://github.com/evaegelyng/MetaBarFlow/tree/master) pipeline for analyzing metabarcoding data, and the downstream taxonomic identification script takes into account the amount of hits to each taxon for a given query sequence.
 This would clearly not be possible if the input file for creating the reference database has been dereplicated.

+When downloading the bold database, the download commands have been split into lower-level taxa (e.g. dipteran families) for allowing download to complete (maximum 1 million sequences can be downloaded in a single command).
+Pay attention when using the taxonlist provided, it currently shrinks in size as your download progresses - i.e., the file depletes itselfas you succesfully download.
+This also updates the counts of taxa required for download and missing to be downloaded.

 To build this database, make sure your environment is activated and run the following script.

 ```
 bash Make_RefDB_LerayXT.sh
 ```

+Notes:
+1) The above script is likely to break during the download - if it fails, simply run the above command again until completion.
+2) The database is generated with a datestamp on the directory housing all the relevant files - pay attention to this if updating the reference database overnight, where the current date will change.
+3) There was a bug "ERROR | Error running makeblastdb BLAST Database creation error: Error: Duplicate seq_ids are found: GB|EU148067, aborting analysis...".
+I can't seem to find out why this duplicate arises, but I just deleted the second entry as part of the script.
+4) Ensure to update your email in the script (for NCBI)

 Once the database is built, you can perform blast searches against the database.
 An example blast search could look like below. **Note that 1)** The prefix of your database has to be specified (in this case "BLAST_TAX_COI", so not just the path to the directory in which the database is found). **2)** You can replace "OUTFILE.blasthits" and "INPUTFILE.fasta" with I/O names that match your files.
 ```